3elegant/PureVision/README.md

 In a busy world, **PureVision** helps you focus on what is truly important.
 It shows a small, beautiful text on your screen that stays on top of other apps.

-You can use it for daily goals, spiritual reminders (like "Allah is watching me"), or positive quotes.
+You can use it for daily goals, spiritual reminders (like "Allah is watching me"), or positive quotes or zikr.
 It is very easy to use, takes no extra battery, and keeps your data 100% safe.
 It is always there to remind you, without disturbing your work.

 ---